wurli/wurli/README.md

 - [r-best-practice](https://github.com/wurli/r-best-practice) - a one-page primer document addressing the most common issues I see in code at work

-- [pivotr](https://github.com/wurli/pivotr) - an implementation of Excel's pivot tables in R. This was made to help colleagues get familiar with dplyr's pivoting syntax, and to show off my skills with shiny.
+- [pivotr](https://github.com/wurli/pivotr) - an implementation of Excel's pivot tables in R. This was made to help colleagues get familiar with R/Tidyverse pivoting syntax, and to show off my skills with shiny.

 - [advent-of-code](https://github.com/wurli/advent-of-code) - for now this is where you can go if you want to see my efforts in other languages (like Rust)